Ladislas Kijno

 Ladislas Kijno (June 27, 1921 – November 27, 2012) was a French painter.

+Biography

 Born in Warsaw, he moved with his family to France in 1925, settling in the community of Nœux-les-Mines in the Pas-de-Calais.
 Before becoming a painter he studied philosophy with Jean Grenier.

 In 1991, the French magazine L'Amateur d'Art was devoted to him, with an interview with Jean-Pierre Thiollet entitled "Ladislas Kijno: 'Je suis un moine de l'Art!'"
 (I'm an Art Monk!)